Facets-cloud/Readme-Documentation/docs/Features and Guides/resources/locking-a-resource.md

 ***

+## What Is a Critical Resource?

+A resource is considered critical if:

+* The module YAML includes critical: true.
+* Certain fields within the module are marked as critical using x-ui-critical: true.

+Only users with the modify\_critical\_resources permission can:

+* Delete the resource
+* Change its status (enable/disable)
+* Edit fields marked as x-ui-critical: true

+Users without this permission will see these actions as disabled or read-only.

+***

 ## Why Mark Resources as Critical?

 In complex environments, even a small mistake—like changing a field or disabling a live service—can lead to unexpected downtime or data loss.
 While tools like **prevent\_destroy** in Terraform offer some protection, they don’t help in cases where a resource is deleted or disabled from the blueprint entirely.